Monday, March 30, 2026

 When I began this blog many years ago I had no idea that Missoula County Public Schools would vilify, abandon, or give the private school, Missoula International School so much leeway to do so much damage to our school and to our public funds.

 In 2023, after Missoula International School had left Prescott School for another school they remodeled on 3rd St., I again began to pay more attention to Prescott School.
-I saw the abnadonment and complete obsolescense of the building, both inside and out.
+I saw the abandonment and complete obsolescense of the building, both inside and out.

 Our family began, with the help of another volunteer, the 3 year clean up of the ouside landscape and the building itself.

 I turned my outreach about Prescott School to a Facebook page, mosty due to the use of Iphone.
 It was easy to upload any pictures from iPhone to the Facebook page.
-The page on Facebook is "saveprescotschool".
+The page on Facebook is "Saveprescottschoolmissoula".
 I posted some things prior to Missoula International School leaving Prescott School mostly about Covid issues which I simply shared from news sources.

 The above is my explanation of why there is a timeline gap on this Blogger page.